A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Result

 where S1 is the flux density at 1.4 GHz from FIRST and S2 is the average flux density at 3.0 GHz of the two epochs VLASS observations.
-J0959+4600 has a flat spectral slope with $\alpha = 0.15$ and J0959+4603 has a steep spectral slope with $\alpha = -0.72$.
-The two sources show a point source in the VLASS and FIRST surveys.
-The ratio of peak/integrated flux density of J0959+4600 is larger than that of J0959+4603, which indicates that J0959+4600 is more compact than J0959+4603.
+Candidate A has a steep spectral slope with $\alpha = -0.72$ and candidate B has a flat spectral slope with $\alpha = 0.15$.
+The two sources show a point source morphology in the VLASS and FIRST surveys.
+The ratio of peak/integrated flux density of candidate A is smaller than that of candidate B, which indicates that the former one is more compact.